astral-sh/ruff/README.md

 By default, Ruff will also skip any files that are omitted via `.ignore`, `.gitignore`, `.git/info/exclude`, and global `gitignore` files (see: [`respect-gitignore`](#respect-gitignore)).

-Files that are passed to `ruff` directly are always checked, regardless of the above criteria.
+Files that are passed to `ruff` directly are always linted, regardless of the above criteria.
-For example, `ruff /path/to/excluded/file.py` will always check `file.py`.
+For example, `ruff /path/to/excluded/file.py` will always lint `file.py`.

 ### Ignoring errors

-To omit a lint check entirely, add it to the "ignore" list via [`ignore`](#ignore) or [`extend-ignore`](#extend-ignore), either on the command-line or in your `pyproject.toml` file.
+To omit a lint rule entirely, add it to the "ignore" list via [`ignore`](#ignore) or [`extend-ignore`](#extend-ignore), either on the command-line or in your `pyproject.toml` file.

-To ignore an error inline, Ruff uses a `noqa` system similar to [Flake8](https://flake8.pycqa.org/en/3.1.1/user/ignoring-errors.html).
+To ignore a violation inline, Ruff uses a `noqa` system similar to [Flake8](https://flake8.pycqa.org/en/3.1.1/user/ignoring-errors.html).
-To ignore an individual error, add `# noqa: {code}` to the end of the line, like so:
+To ignore an individual violation, add `# noqa: {code}` to the end of the line, like so:

 ```python
 # Ignore F841.